Skip to main content

 Speaking of Health

-Here are just a few important ways water works in your body:
+Here are just a few examples of the ways water works in your body:

 • Regulates body temperature